 I HIGHLY recommend dual layer gloves.
 These gloves feature a removable liner, typically made of fleece.
 Having a pair of these is like owning three pairs of gloves.
 Wearing both layers giving you extra warmth and the wind/water resistance of the outer shell.

 If conditions warm up significantly, use the liners.
 Doing some spring skiing?
 Just use the outer shell for water resistance because you’re really not going to need the extra warmth.
-If you ski or snowboard almost exclusively in cold weather, this will not be a big concern and the cost saving of a thicker single layer glove might be a better option.
+If you ski almost exclusively in cold weather, this will not be a big concern and the cost saving of a thicker single layer glove might be a better option.

 Gauntlet vs Under Cuff Gloves

 A gauntlet style glove comes farther down your arm providing extra protection against cold and snow getting into your gloves.
 I personally recommend this feature and use this style of glove.

 Especially for the beginner skier who will tend to fall more often and is more likely to get snow in their gloves.
 They do offer a measure of extra warmth.
 If given the choice, there is no disadvantage to not use this style of glove.